Mobile phone content advertising

+Mobile phone content advertising is the advertising that is delivered through mobile phones and devices, such as smartphones, tablets, and laptops.
+Previously aligned with the promotion of ringtones, wallpapers, and SMS subscription services, mobile phone content advertising now applies to in-app ads, webpage ads, social media campaigns, video ads, push notifications, and content sponsored with creators.
+This type of advertising depends on target audiences, location-based services, and personalized ads, all of which rely on the device, app, and browsing behavior.

 History

-The first easily customisable aspect of the mobile phone were the operator logos - small, monochrome images that show the logo of the mobile network operator (such as Vodafone) by default.
+The first easily customizable aspect of the mobile phone were the operator logos – small, monochrome images that show the logo of the mobile network operator by default.
 These were often replaced by a person's name or a small symbol.

-As handset manufacturers introduced better ring tones and audio capabilities.
-The ring tones became the most common method of customising the phone.
-Web sites containing ring tones of popular songs and tunes started appearing, with many of them providing the service free of charge and with little or no advertising at all - their popularity grew mainly through word of mouth.
+As handset manufacturers introduced better ring tones and audio capabilities, the ring tones became the most common method of customizing one's phone.
+Web sites containing ring tones of popular songs and tunes started appearing, with many of them providing the service free of charge and with little or no advertising at all.
+Because of this, their popularity grew mainly through word of mouth.
 However, these sites soon started charging a small fee for the privilege.
-The next step was to advertise these services.
-However, since the introduction of interchangeable faceplates on mobile phones in 1998, the mobile market has shifted its advertising strategies.